An awesome vision doesn’t magically save a broken brand, but it’s at the core of every great one.

 Ministry of Supply inspires confidence in every man by creating next-generation performance professional attire.

-When people think about office attire, thoughts associated to it are often along the lines of “boring”, “uncomfortable”, “stiff” and “can’t we do casual fridays every day?”
+When people think about office attire, thoughts associated with it are often along the lines of “boring”, “uncomfortable”, “stiff” and “can’t we do casual Fridays every day?”

 Ministry of Supply aims to solve this exact problem.
 Their mission?
 To use “research and science to create professional essentials that perform”.

-By using NASA spacesuit technology to manage heat, moisture and even odour control, they are able to create truly wearable, yet professional outfits.
+By using NASA spacesuit technology to manage heat, moisture, and even odor control, they are able to create truly wearable, yet professional outfits.

 9. Kurgo‘s mission statement: to help people get out & safely enjoy the world with their dogs.

 “Why build Kurgo?
 Because dogs and their humans shouldn’t be limited by their accessories.”